-Hi, I handle an employee strength of 850+ IT service & consulting based company from Chennai.
-I need some suggestions on the Service letter issuance process.
-We currently follow up by issuing along with the F&F, which happens in 2-3 weeks from the last working day.
-What are the industry's best practices?
+Hi, I handle an employee strength of 850+ in an IT service and consulting company based in Chennai.
+I need some suggestions on the service letter issuance process.
+Currently, we issue the service letter along with the Full and Final settlement, which typically occurs 2-3 weeks after the last working day.
+What are the best practices in the industry?

 Please share your views.